apache/activemq/THREAT_MODEL.md

 fetch); XXE/entity attacks in any XML the operator feeds the broker;
-credential-stuffing/brute-force against enabled auth (rate limiting is the operator's); amplification/DoS from unbounded connections or subscriptions when limits are unset. *(inferred except where cited above — see §14 Q10)*
+credential-stuffing/brute-force against enabled auth (rate limiting is the operator's); amplification/DoS from unbounded connections or subscriptions when limits are unset. *(confirmed except where cited above — see §14 Q10)*

 ---